ramamahardika/webreader/readme.md

 It's just a prototype, will update anytime soon and lanch on webstore.

-Fireworks or another browser?
+Firefox or another browser?
 Yea, maybe.

 Allright, sign out!